-We will provide you a copy of the Drug List.
-To get the most complete and current information about which drugs are covered, you can visit the plan's website (https://sonderhealthplans.com/for-member-resources/pharmacy-services/) or call Member Services.
+We will provide you with a copy of the Drug List.
+To get the most complete and current information about which drugs are covered, you can visit the plan's website https://sonderhealthplans.com/pharmacy-services/ or call Member Services.

-SECTION 4 Your monthly costs for Sonder Complete Health Medicare Advantage (HMO)
+SECTION 4 Your monthly costs for Sonder My Choice Medicare Advantage (HMO)